f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 If you decide to utilize the default partition you will need to assign an out-of-band management IP address, prefix and default route so that it can be managed.
 You can also define what release of F5OS software the chassis partition should run.
 Note this is different than the software the tenants will actually run.
 Once the management IP address is assigned you would then connect directly to that chassis partition to manage its networking, users and authentication, and tenants.

 If you want to utilize other chassis partitions so that you can isolate all the networking for use by different groups, or for specific use cases you must first edit the default partition and remove any slots that you want to add to other partitions.
 Once a slot is removed from the default partition an option to create new chassis partitions is enabled, slots that are not tied to an existing chassis partition may be added to it.
-In the GUI screen below note that there is only the default partition, and all 8 slots are assigned to it.
+In the webUI screen below note that there is only the default partition, and all 8 slots are assigned to it.
 There are 3 blades installed in the chassis, and the rest show as **Empty**.

 .. image:: images/initial_setup_of_velos_system_controllers/image12.png
   :align: center